TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

 # The Epiphany

 I understood that I was simply deceiving myself were I to continue doing the same old thing as before.
 I had tried it — saying no to unnecessary calories.
 But time after time — somehow — I'd get a little soft and buy something easy and whops.
 I'd go over what I expend that day and slowly but surely, accrue unspent energy until I'd be at the state before the diet.
 In order to _stay_ where I was, I'd have to change something permanently.
-I'd have to make ketogenic food my **standard** food.
+I'd have to make low-carb food my **standard** food.

 <figure class="mt-16 mb-24 flex flex-col items-center justify-center">
   <img src="/blog/02/walking-in-circle.avif" alt="Bacon and eggs" loading="lazy"/>